Last news in Fakti

 The two live in harmony.
 But... when it comes to relations between Greenland and Denmark, things get complicated.
 For decades, Greenland has fought to gain more rights from the old colonial power.
 To this day, the island still officially belongs to the Danish kingdom, ARD recalls.

 The fact that US President Donald Trump is now also encroaching on them is not only terrifying to Fleming and Anne.
 "Greenland should belong to the Greenlanders.
 Everyone here thinks so.
 It's about our land, our future.
-Greenland belongs to us and no one else", says Anne Sophie.
+Greenland belongs to us and no one else," says Anne Sophie.

 "We have never been equal"

-Lars-Joren Kleist has a university degree, has a master's degree, but currently drives a taxi.
+Lars-Joren Kleist has a university degree, a master's degree, but currently drives a taxi.
 He worked in the administration for 20 years, but suddenly lost his job.

 A good education, but not a good job.
 Many other Greenlanders are in this situation, Kleist assures.